gjohl/gjohl.github.io/posts/software/system_design/system_design_notes.md

 **Data model:-**

 Identify entities, attributes and relationships.

 Entities and attributes:

-- Links: Key (used to create short URL, Original URL, Expiry date
+- Links: Key (used to create short URL), Original URL, Expiry date
 - Users: UserID, Links
 - Key ranges: Key range, In use (bool)

 Relationships:

 - Users own Links
 - Links belong to Key ranges

 Data stores:

 - Users
   - User data is typically relational and we rarely want it all returned at once.
   - Consistency is important as we want the user to have the same experience regardless of which server handles their log in, and don't want userIds to clash.